opencog/opencog/opencog/eva/face_track/README.md

 in `../src/ros_commo.py`, implemetned as a normal python class.
 There is a wrapper around it, because OpenCog currently does not play nice with python classes.
 The wrapper is in `../src/atomic.py`.

+Thus, OpenCog will publish ROS messages either directly to blender, or to the /opencog topic.
+FaceTrack listens to these topics, and then publishes to blender the appropraite messages to have blender look at the required 3D locations.